 We have been speaking about the natural qualities of different types of grass up until now.
-However fellow golfers, there is another factor we need to consider.
+However, fellow golfers, there is another factor we need to consider.
 Golf course designers change and cut the grass to increase the difficulties and challenges of their course.

 The fashion is to mow less and roll more.
 This makes the greens faster.
-Short grass can be a hazard as well as a help.
+Unfortunately, short grass can be a hazard as well as a help.
 A swathe of smooth grass can create a feeling of indecision in even the best golfers.
 A mowed bank can take a mis-hit shot way out of the range of where you wanted the ball to go.